moritzploss/tribology/README.md

 # tribology
-This Python 3 package is a collection of functions and classes for tribology research and education, including contact mechanics, lubrication science, data handling and data processing.
+This Python 3 package is a collection of functions for tribology research and education, including contact mechanics, lubrication science, data handling and data processing.
 It provides implementations of analytical and numerical calculation routines together with